Compare

 - Visibility — "where is my AI spend going?"
 Cost dashboards solve this.
 TokenTra is in this category.

 - Reduction — "how do I make my AI bill smaller?"
-Token intelligence solves this.
+Active cost intelligence solves this.
 Tokani is in this category.

 A serious team typically wants both.
 They're not substitutes.